BbaDaramjwi/CodeMastery_Python/README.md

 This is where I document and store my Python coding exercises
 <br> as part of my language learning journey.

-<br> In this repository, you'll find a collection of Java exercises and projects
+<br> In this repository, you'll find a collection of Python exercises and projects
 <br> that I've worked on to improve my coding skills.
 <br>
 <br> The ideas for the respective tasks originate from the courses I have attended,